 Trusted Substance Abuse Treatment in Indiana

-Cocaine Rehab Center in Indiana
+Trusted Cocaine Abuse Treatment in Indiana

 Cocaine is a highly addictive stimulant drug.
 When you use cocaine, it works within the central nervous system (the brain and associated nerves) to produce a “high.”
 For most, this high consists of feelings of energy and euphoria.
 Cocaine is a manufactured drug produced by processing the leaves of the coca plant native to South America.
 The leaves are harvested into a fine, white powder.
 Cocaine can be ingested via various means, including snorting (the most common route), rubbing onto the gums, smoking, or dissolving with liquid and injecting directly into the veins.